Squad Strike Tag-Team: Assists

 Calling an Assist

 An Assist can only be called when the currently controlled character is in a state that allows for it.
-An assist cannot be called while in hitstun, hitlag (victim), shieldstun, shieldlag (victim), in a helpless state, while grabbing a foe or while being grabbed.
+An assist cannot be called while in hitstun, shieldstun, hitlag/shieldlag (victim), in a helpless state, while grabbing a foe or while being grabbed.
 The calling character must be grounded or within reasonable distance of the stage to be able to call the assist (a range similar to Steve's block placement).

 - Neutral: Near the calling character